google/uis-rnn/README.md

 ## Overview

-This is the library forthe  Unbounded Interleaved-State Recurrent Neural Network (UIS-RNN) algorithm, corresponding to the paper
+This is the library for the Unbounded Interleaved-State Recurrent Neural Network (UIS-RNN) algorithm, corresponding to the paper
 [Fully Supervised Speaker Diarization](https://arxiv.org/abs/1810.04719).